-In reviewing the budget and budget justification, reviewers will provide appropriate scores to the extent applicants thoroughly address the following:
+In reviewing the budget and budget justification, reviewers will provide scores to the extent applicants thoroughly:

-- 5.1 Outline a clear line-item budget and narrative budget for the federal and non-federal share of project costs associated with implementing program requirements.
+- 5.1 Outlines a clear line-item budget and narrative budget for the federal and non-federal share of project costs associated with implementing program requirements.
 The budget thoroughly explains how the funds requested are necessary and essential to accomplish the scope of services.
-This should include the costs of sending at least one key staff person to attend the Annual National RHY Grantee Training, annual RHY regional training, and any other travel for technical training that will be funded by the grant.
-(0-5 points) - 5.2 Provide a reasonable estimated cost for equipment, software, and training in the proposed budget for the RHY-HMIS computer equipment and client software or note the organization already has the equipment.
-(0-1 point)

-- 5.3 Detail any additional funding, aside from FYSB funding, the organization has to support the activities of the SOP project, as described in Section I. Program Description.
-(0-2 points) - 5.4 Demonstrate how oversight of federal funds will be conducted.
-If applicable, describe how grant activities and partner(s) that are in a formal Memorandum of Understanding agreement or contract will adhere to applicable federal and programmatic regulations in accordance with Section IV.2.
+This must include the costs of sending at least one key staff person to attend the annual national RHY grantee training, annual RHY regional trainings, and any other travel for technical assistance training that will be funded by the grant.
+(0-5 points) - 5.2 Provides an estimated cost for equipment, software, and training in the proposed budget for the RHY-HMIS computer equipment and client software or note the organization already has the equipment.
+(0-1 point) - 5.3 Details any additional funding, aside from FYSB funding, the organization has to support the activities of the BCP project, as described in Section I. Program Description.
+(0-2 points) - 5.4 Demonstrates how oversight of federal funds will be conducted.
+If applicable, how grant activities and partner(s) that are in a formal MOU or contract will adhere to applicable federal and programmatic regulations in accordance with Section IV.2.
 Content and Form of Application Submission, Project Description, Plan for Oversight of Federal Award Funds and Activities.
 (0-2 points)